OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

 Create an HTML page
 ===================

 In this step we will set-up an empty HTML page which will contain the application.
-We'll use the text editor Leafpad installed on OSGeoLive to create a new HTML file at ``/var/www/html/geoext/demo.html``
+We'll use the text editor FeatherPad installed on OSGeoLive to create a new HTML file at ``/var/www/html/geoext/demo.html``

 #.
-Open Leafpad from the command line with elevated permissions (so you can save the file) using the command below:
+Open FeatherPad from the command line with elevated permissions, so you can save the file, using System Tools > QTerminal and then running run the command below:

    .. code-block:: bash

-    sudo leafpad
+    sudo featherpad

 #.
-Next paste in the HTML below.
-This contains links to the ExtJS and OpenLayers JavaScript libraries, and two CSS files used to style ExtJS and OpenLayers components.
+Next paste in the HTML below, and save the file as ``/var/www/html/geoext/demo.html``.
+The file contains links to the ExtJS and OpenLayers JavaScript libraries, and two CSS files used to style ExtJS and OpenLayers components.

    We will use the ``Ext.Loader`` class to load in GeoExt JavaScript source files.
 These are all in the ``src`` folder in ``/var/www/html/geoext/``.